Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 83%, so the schema already documents parameters well.
-Description adds no extra meaning to parameters, leaving interpretation to the schema.
+Schema coverage is 80% (4 of 5 parameters have descriptions).
+The description adds no extra meaning beyond the schema; it does not explain any parameters.
 Baseline score of 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.